 The ICAV should not be considered to be a resident of Canada in any particular taxation year, so long as the ICAV is not managed or otherwise controlled in Canada for purposes of the Income Tax Act (Canada) (the "Canadian Tax Act").
 Further, the ICAV should not be considered to be carrying on business in Canada for Canadian federal income tax purposes by reason of the provision to it of "designated investment services" (as defined in section 115.2 of the Canadian Tax Act) by a "Canadian service provider" (as defined in section 115.2 of the Canadian Tax Act) such as the Investment Manager.
 The ICAV intends to conduct its affairs so as not to be considered a resident or a deemed resident of Canada.
-The ICAV and the Investment Manager further intend that the Investment Manager's performance of services shall be confined during the period of the Investment Management Agreement to such services as are considered to be "designated investment services" for purposes of the Canadian Tax Act so as to ensure that the performance of services by the Investment Manager do not result in the ICAV being considered to carry on business in Canada for Canadian federal income tax purposes.
+The ICAV and the Investment Manager further intend that the Investment Manager's performance of services as are considered to be "designated investment services" for purposes of the Canadian Tax Act so as to ensure that the performance of services by the Investment Manager do not result in the ICAV being considered to carry on business in Canada for Canadian federal income tax purposes.